Posted: by Jo Monday, 18 October 2021 @ 16:55

 bank, to give hard-up families a treat at Christmas; collecting toys for

 children in hospital; buying a cup of tea for someone on the streets; offering

 to do an elderly neighbour’s shopping; inviting a friend over, who is on their

 own for Christmas.
 Especially this year, when things have been so tough for people.

 We can all try to be extra-neighbourly at

 Christmas - carry heavy bags to someone’s car when they are struggling; smile

-when someone bumps into you in a crowded shopping street, rather than getting annoyed;
+when someone bumps into you in a crowded supermarket, rather than getting annoyed;

 hold doors open for people when they are laden down with shopping.
 Amplify your

 generosity of spirit over the festive season – you’ll feel much better for it,